Tech and IT Job Trends in Canada 2026: Hiring Trends

 Explore our latest Demand for Skilled Talent Report to see what skills and roles companies need most.

-Hiring managers in IT and tech across Canada have indicated their hiring plans for the first half of 2026:
+Hiring managers in IT and tech across Canada have indicated their hiring plans for the second half of 2026:

 48 per cent are planning to increase hiring